 We receive a military escort into Ban Rak Thai straight to the “mechanic” shop located in some guy’s front yard.
 His family is eating dinner at their outdoor dining table and offer us some food.

-Ban Rak Thai, Thailand (also known as Mae Aw) is a mostly undiscovered Chinese village in northwest Thailand right on the Burma border.
+Ban Rak Thai, Thailand (also known as Mae Aw) is a mostly undiscovered Chinese village in northwest Thailand located right on the Burma (Myanmar) border.
 This traditional Chinese village is made up of descendants of Chinese Kuomintang (KMT) soldiers who fled from Communist rule in 1949 and landed in the jungles of Burma.
-In the early 1960’s, when the Chinese forces invaded Burma in an attempt to crush the KMT, they fled south into Thailand and settled on the border.
+In the early 1960’s, when the Chinese forces invaded Burma in an attempt to crush the KMT, these soldiers fled south into Thailand and settled on the border.
 The Thai government allowed them to stay with the agreement they would protect the Thai border from Communist threats.

 1.)
 Incredibly kind people

-After our stressful day on the road, we splurge on the nicest room at the best hotel in town – Lee Wine Ruk Thai Resort.
+After our stressful day on the road, we decide to splurge on the nicest room at the best hotel in town – Lee Wine Ruk Thai Resort.
 The beautiful bungalows are set in a hillside tea plantation with views of the lakeside village down below and the Burma border on top of a distant hill.